paul-caron/EpicCanvas/README.md

 - loading .obj models (experimental at this point)
 - several primitive shapes (more coming)
 - 3D and 4D shape transforms
+- variety of different shaders available for color, texture and lighting

 # Create a canvas
 Easy.